 hist().
-Below I will show a set of examples by using
+Below I will show a set of examples by using a

-iris data set which come with R.
+iris dataset which comes with R.

 Adding color and labels in histograms: